cheesenibbles123/OliverbotPublic/README.md

  - Please note idk wtf im doing with github.
  - Adding comments to the code to help readability (I'll get round to it some day)

-Latest update notes:
+System Info:
- - Removed lots of the unneeded "delete X;" lines
+ - OS: Ubuntu
- - Added in some ";"s cause im stupid
+ - Lang: Js
- - Added the package.json file
+ - Environment: nodeJs